model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 ## User Experience

-Function contract provide a verifiable way to specify function behavior.
-In addition the specified behavior can subsequently be used as an abstraction of the functions behavior at call sites.
+Function contracts provide a verifiable way to specify function behavior.
+In addition, the specified behavior can subsequently be used as an abstraction of the function's behavior at call sites.

 The lifecycle of a contract is split roughly into three phases: specification, verification and stubbing.
 Which we will explore on this simple example: